philtipping31/PP1-GuitarTuition/README.md

  __Home Page images__

 - Keeping with the theme of black and white images on the home page.
-I used full width images as a background affeect to break up sections to improve user experience and readability on the website.
+I used full width images as a background effect to break up sections to improve user experience and readability on the website.

 __Overview__